-Cox Automotive is behind the company's most recent fiscal stimulus, joining Amazon and Ford Motor Company as investors.
+Cox Automotive is behind the company's most recent fiscal stimulus, joining Amazon and Ford Motor Company as recent investors.
 While it was not disclosed how much equity Cox would receive, the Rivian did publish some details of the partnership with the global automotive services company in a press release Tuesday.

 The announcement has brought on several speculations of Rivian's future plans, including a potential subscription service for consumers.